evolution-linux/evolution-docs/src/config/kernel.md

 ## Kernel hardening

-Void Linux ships with some kernel security options enabled by default.
+EvolutionOS Linux ships with some kernel security options enabled by default.
 This was originally provided by kernel command line arguments `slub_debug=P page_poison=1`, but since kernel series 5.3, these have been replaced with `init_on_alloc` and `init_on_free` (see [this commit](https://github.com/torvalds/linux/commit/6471384af)).

-Void's kernels come with the `init_on_alloc` option enabled by default where available (i.e. `linux5.4` and greater).
+Evolution's kernels come with the `init_on_alloc` option enabled by default where available (i.e. `linux5.4` and greater).
 In most cases you should usually not disable it, as it has a fairly minimal impact on performance (within 1%).
 The `init_on_free` option is more expensive (around 5% on average) and needs to be